kannans89/graphql-learning/10.Query/query.md

 ```

-Step 2: Create
+### Step 2: Create the **schema.graphql** file to the **QueryApp** folder.

-Note there is no fullName field in the query , now in query we need fullName.
-The fullName will be a **custom field** which does not match with data source field.
+Note that there is no fullName field in the the students.json file.
+However, we need to fetch the fullname of the student via a query.
+The fullName, in this case will be a **custom field** that isn't available with the data source.

-step 1: change the by adding fullName field add data type as String

 ```javascript